Sunday, 22 June 2025

 I was an impressionable teenager when the first part came out, and I loved it to bits.
 It may have been something more than that, in fact.
 An obsession.
 I was obsessed with the music, with Russell Crowe's voice, with Joaquin Phoenix's pettiness.
 Everything about it hit me where it was supposed to, and over the years I still tried to follow the crazy rumours of a possibly sequel supposedly written by Nick Cave (?), supposedly about Maximus in afterlife.

 Having watched the bullshit cash-grab that is Gladiator II, I guess they should have gone for Nick Cave's script.
 Gladiator II is way more silly and ridiculous than anyone's idea of an afterlife.
 It is, basically, just a series of admittedly effective fight scenes, laughable plot twists and characters repeating the 'Rome was a dream' phrase that is rendered completely meaningless by the end.
-Gladiator II is entirely devoid of emotional substance (it is impossible to care for Lucius, and it is not even a knock on Paul Mescal), and it only stirs something inside when the images and the music of the original music make their appearance.
+Gladiator II is entirely devoid of emotional substance (it is impossible to care for Lucius, and it is not even a knock on Paul Mescal), and it only stirs something inside when the images and the music of the original film make their appearance.

 Some people complained about the idea of sharks in the Colosseum.
 God, if that was the biggest problem...